Brachystegia boehmii

-Brachystegia boehmii, named after the 19th-century German naturalist and collector Richard Böhm, is a flat-topped tree with a spreading crown, native to eastern and southern Africa.
+Brachystegia boehmii, named after the 19th-century German naturalist and collector Richard Böhm, is a decidious, flat-topped tree with a spreading crown, native to eastern and southern Africa.

+Range

 It forms an important component of miombo woodland, and occurs in Angola, Botswana, Democratic Republic of the Congo, Malawi, Mozambique, Zimbabwe, and Zambia.
 Common names are machabel (Mashonaland), mufuti (Zimbabwe) and Prince of Wales feathers.
+Occurring in the altitude range 900 – 1600 m.

+Habit and physical features

-Occurring in the altitude range 900 – 1600 m, and growing to 15 m tall, it has glabrous or pubescent young branchlets.
+It grows up to 15 m tall, and has glabrous or pubescent young branchlets.
 Its long, pendulous, tufted leaves are some 35 cm long, with 15−30 pairs of leaflets, the middle pair measuring 30−65 x 7−18 mm.
 Upper and lower surfaces are more or less concolorous.
 New spring foliage is pink to brick-red, turning buff or yellow to pale green, maturing to a much darker colour.
 Fallen leaves are dull reddish in colour.

-Bark is grey to brown, rough, and somewhat coarsely reticulate, narrowly fissured and transversely cracked.
+The bark is grey to brown, rough, and somewhat coarsely reticulate, narrowly fissured and transversely cracked.